hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925916v1-vlm-fo1-bridging-the-gap-between-high-level-reasoning-and-fine-grain.md

 ---
 layout: default
-title: VLM-FO1: Bridging the Gap Between High-Level Reasoning and Fine-Grained Perception in VLMs
+title: "VLM-FO1: Bridging the Gap Between High-Level Reasoning and Fine-Grained Perception in VLMs"
 ---

 # VLM-FO1: Bridging the Gap Between High-Level Reasoning and Fine-Grained Perception in VLMs